-The Company, one of its employees, and one of the Company's insurance carriers are named as defendants in five separate wrongful death lawsuits filed in the State of Georgia arising from an accident involving a tractor trailer driven by a Company employee and owned by the Company.
+Schnitzer Southeast, LLC (a wholly-owned subsidiary of the Company, "SSE"), an SSE employee, the Company and one of the Company's insurance carriers are named as defendants in five separate wrongful death lawsuits filed in the State of Georgia arising from an accident in 2016 involving a tractor trailer driven by the SSE employee and owned by SSE.
 Plaintiffs are seeking compensatory and punitive damages, which are unspecified at this stage of the proceedings.
 These cases are consolidated for discovery purposes but not for trial.
 On March 1, 2018, a trial date of October 22, 2018 was set in one of the cases.
 The Company is currently unable to reasonably estimate a range of loss that may be incurred in connection with these cases because a number of key issues remain uncertain.
 It is reasonably possible that the Company may recognize losses in connection with these lawsuits at the time such losses are probable and can be reasonably estimated.
 Such losses may be material to the Company's consolidated financial statements.
 To the extent that circumstances change and the Company determines that a loss is reasonably possible, can be reasonably estimated, and is material, the Company would then disclose an estimate of the possible loss or range of loss.
 The Company believes that such losses, if incurred, would be substantially covered by existing insurance coverage.